adamdehaven/shared-ui-components/packages/app-layout/README.md

 - Responsive navbar component ([see the navbar docs for more info](docs/navbar.md))
 - Responsive sidebar component ([see the sidebar docs for more info](docs/sidebar.md))
-- Main content slot with pre-configured CSS reset, styles, etc.
+- Main content slot with pre-configured styles, etc.
 - Ability to takeover the default slot content for displaying global error states or other content

 ## Requirements